sunfounder/euler-kit/docs/source/pyproject/py_fade.rst

 |pin_pwm|

-Each GPIO pin of Pico supports PWM, but it actually has a total of 16 independent PWM outputs (instead of 30), distributed between GP0 to GP15 on the left, and the PWM output of the right GPIO is equivalent to the left copy.
+Pico supports PWM on each GPIO pin, but there are actually 16 independent PWM outputs (instead of 30), distributed between GP0 to GP15 on the left, and the right GPIO's PWM output is identical to the left.

-What we need to pay attention to is to avoid setting the same PWM channel for different purposes during programming.
-(For example, GP0 and GP16 are both PWM_0A)
+It is important to avoid setting the same PWM channel for different purposes during programming.
+For example, GP0 and GP16 are both PWM_0A.

-After understanding this knowledge, let us try to achieve the effect of Fading LED.
+Let's try to achieve the faded LED effect after understanding this knowledge.

 * :ref:`cpn_led`